Laveeza-Tahir/tenant_support_Dental_chatbot/README.md

 # Dental Chatbot - Gemini

-An intelligent dental FAQ chatbot powered by retrieval-augmented generation (RAG), FastAPI, FAISS, and Gemini Pro (Google Generative AI).
-This bot classifies user queries and retrieves relevant answers from a dental FAQs dataset using semantic search.
+An intelligent dental FAQ chatbot powered by retrieval-augmented generation (RAG), FastAPI, ChromaDB, and Gemini Pro (Google Generative AI).
+This bot classifies user queries and retrieves relevant answers from each dental clinic's FAQ documents using semantic search.

 ---

 ##  Features

 -  Natural language query handling with Google Gemini
--  Vector similarity search using FAISS
+-  Vector similarity search using ChromaDB for per-clinic document storage
 -  Modular architecture for retrievers, workflows, and APIs
 -  Configurable via `.env` and `settings.py`
 -  Built-in classification and retrieval logic